Quarantines at 2 LA universities amid US measles outbreak

-LOS ANGELES (AP) — Hundreds of students and staff at two Los Angeles universities have been placed under quarantine because they may have been exposed to measles and either have not been vaccinated or cannot verify that they are immune, officials said Thursday.
+LOS ANGELES (AP) — A quarantine at two Los Angeles universities affected more than 200 students and staff who may have been exposed to measles and either have not been vaccinated or cannot verify that they are immune.

+The order issued in connection with the University of California and Cal State University comes as the number of measles cases nationwide has hit a 25-year high .
+The order requires that affected people stay home, avoid contact with others and notify authorities if they develop measles symptoms.

 Measles in the United States has climbed to its highest level in 25 years, closing in on 700 cases this year in a resurgence largely attributed to misinformation that is turning parents against vaccines.
 Roughly three-quarters of this year’s illnesses have been in New York state.